TOE10G-IP with CPU reference design

 Return value

-0: The operation is successful
+0: Operation is successful

--1: Receive invalid input or error is found
+-1: Invalid input or error encountered

 Description